 How many types of breast cancer do you really know?
 Do you know that breast cancer appears as different types?
 This article looks into the various types of breast cancer.
 This should go a long way in adding to the body of knowledge you already have about breast cancer.
 But before going into that, let’s do a quick review of what breast cancer is and some statistics.

-Breast cancer a form of cancer that develops when cells within the breast begins to grow out of control.
+Breast cancer is a form of cancer that develops when cells within the breast begins to grow out of control.
 These cells form a tumour within the breast and these present as lumps that can be felt within the breast or seen on an x-ray.
-According to a Vanguard Newspaper report, In Nigeria alone, the federal government estimates a breast cancer rate of 102,000 cases annually and an annual date rate of about 72,000 individuals.
-The report estimates that in combination with cervical cancer, breast cancer makes up for over 50% of reported cancer cases in Nigeria.
-Globally also, it is reported that breast cancer accounts for about 25% of all reported cancer cases (WHO, 2014).
+According to a Vanguard Newspaper report, In Nigeria alone, the federal government estimates a breast cancer rate of 102,000 cases annually and an annual death rate of about 72,000 individuals.
+The report estimates that in combination with cervical cancer, breast cancer makes up for over 50% of reported cases in Nigeria.

 Breast Angiosarcoma may be graded as low grade, intermediate grade, and high grade, for staging purposes, based on the histological evaluation of tumour cells and upon the degree to which malignant cells exhibiting vascular differentiation have infiltrated the breast parenchyma.